ourcodingclub/ourcodingclub.github.io/_posts/2018-11-26-earth-engine.md

 __The Google Earth Engine uses the programming language <a href="https://en.wikipedia.org/wiki/JavaScript" target="_blank">JavaScript.</a>__

-Similarly to other programming languages, there is support online, you can google `JavaScript` and Earth Engine tutorials, it will all seem unfamiliar at first, but thanks to the online programming community, you very rarely start completely from scratch - i.e., don't feel bad about yourself because you can't just think of the correct `JavaScript` code from the top of your head straight away.
+Similarly to other programming languages, there is support online - you can google `JavaScript` and Earth Engine tutorials.
+It will all seem unfamiliar at first, but thanks to the online programming community, you very rarely start completely from scratch - i.e., don't feel bad about yourself because you can't just think of the correct `JavaScript` code from the top of your head straight away.

 We'll introduce you to more about `JavaScript` syntax and functions as we go along with the tutorial, but for now, here a few notes: